- What is a Network?

 In the Ring Topology, there are various nodes.
-And all these nodes are connected to two of their neighbor nodes.
+And all these nodes are connected to two of their neighbour nodes.
 And applying this property to all the available nodes in the network forms a circle or a ring.
 So it is called the Ring topology.

-In the above figure, we can see that every node is connected to its neighbor nodes.
+In the above figure, we can see that every node is connected to its neighbour nodes.
 And the connections between these nodes form a circle shape.
 So, if Node A wants to send data to Node E then Node A can take two paths to transmit the data.
 That is –

 - Node A → Node F → Node E.